PotapenkoOleg/Docker-Reference/README.md

 Also, please note dot `.` at the end which means 'current directory'

-From now, I'm going to use Docker Hub as image registry.
-It provides 1 private repository after registration and unlimited public repositories
+From now, I'm going to use **Docker Hub** as image registry.
+Currently, it provides 1 private repository after registration and unlimited public repositories

 As next step login into Docker Hub from console.
 Use `docker login` command.
 Use `docker logout` if you already logged in